Home > Blogs > Understanding How Rent Increase Notice Works In the UK 2026?

 6. Is 5% a fair rent increase?

 Yes, it can be a fair rent increase, but not exceed the limit of the tenant’s wage cost and inflation.
+It depends on the local market.
 Otherwise, you can lose your profitable tenant for the sake of some money.
 If he cannot afford the rent increase amount.

 7. Can a landlord raise rent without notice?